raselkhancse/rkphpdsk/README.md

    2. Create a new folder and name it MyApp
    3. Unzip the content of `rkphpdsk` Inside

-Next, Double click on `rlphpdsk.exe` file to run it, you'll see default application when i was created .
+Next, Double click on `rkphpdsk.exe` file to run it, you'll see default application when i was created .

 #Now let's us add our own application